 For years, the standard sleep apnea treatment was a CPAP machine.
-Today, we provide a treatment that is far quieter and more convenient.
-Dr. Cutbirth will prescribe a custom-made oral appliance that is worn each night.
+Today, we provide a treatment that is not dependent upon electricity and is more convenient.
+Waco, TX, sleep apnea dentist, Dr. Cutbirth will prescribe a custom-made oral appliance that is worn each night.

 Sleep Apnea FAQ

-Sleep apnea is a sleep disorder where the airway becomes blocked while you are sleeping, causing the body to wake up and preventing you from getting into the deeper sleep cycles that are necessary for good rest.
+Sleep apnea is a sleep disorder where the airway becomes blocked (often by the tongue) while you are sleeping, causing the body to wake up and preventing you from getting into the deeper sleep cycles that are necessary for good rest.

-For more severe cases of sleep apnea you may need to have a CPAP, but for most cases a sleep apnea oral appliance can help to alleviate the blocking of your airway and give you a better night’s sleep.
+For more severe cases of sleep apnea, you may need to have a CPAP; but for most cases a sleep apnea oral appliance can help to alleviate the blocking of your airway, by pulling your jaw forward and giving you a better night’s sleep.

-There are many different signs that you have sleep apnea, some of the most common are loud snoring, waking up tired after a full night of sleep, general fatigue throughout the day, waking up with dry mouth, morning headaches.
+There are many different signs that you have sleep apnea; some of the most common are loud snoring, waking up tired after a full night of sleep, general fatigue throughout the day, waking up with dry mouth, and morning headaches.

 Get Sleep Apnea Treatment In Waco, TX, Today!

 If you have had it with the struggles of snoring or sleep apnea, you have come to the right place.
 Dr. Steven Cutbirth, DDS, and his expert sleep therapy team have been treating sleeping disorders in Waco, TX, for many years with great success.
 Contact us today to learn how you can get started on your journey to better sleep!